 Fortunately, it's an easy fix—and easy to prevent.
 Other than wheel bearings, you can easily take care of all the common lubrication points by yourself, with no tools other than a rag, and no special skills.
 (You can do the wheel bearings yourself, too, but you’ll need a few tools and a willingness to get greasy; the procedure is documented in my book, "The (Nearly) Complete Guide to Airstream Maintenance".)

 You also don’t need to stock up on a lot of fancy lubricants.
 Most simple jobs can be done with common silicone spray, which is available in any hardware or auto parts store.
-We also use and recommend Boeshield T-9, because it quickly dries to a waxy, waterproof finish that inhibits corrosion and lasts longer.
+We use and recommend Boeshield T-9, because it quickly dries to a waxy, waterproof finish that inhibits corrosion and lasts longer.
 It also doesn’t capture dirt like grease does.
-(You can find Boeshield in the Airstream Life Store both as individual bottles and as part of our Maintenance Essentials Kit.)
+(We include Boeshield T-9 with our Maintenance Essentials Kit.)

 If you are going to use silicone spray, wear grungy clothes and consider wearing gloves too.
 It's a little messy, and the smell tends to linger even after you wash off your hands.

-Let’s look at eight typical lubrication points that can be found on most Airstream travel trailers.
+Let’s look at nine typical lubrication points that can be found on most Airstream travel trailers.
 Several of these also apply to the Nest, Basecamp, Interstate, and Atlas.
 If you prefer, you can watch our video on the subject.

 1: Awning arms and rollers.
 Start with the aluminum arms and telescoping tubes that hold up your Zip Dee awning, whether manual or powered.
 Zip Dee recommends wiping them clean (use soap and water for stubborn dirt) and then spraying the telescoping arms and tubes with silicone.
 For a manual awning, don’t forget to spray the springs near the claws at the end of the upper rafters (see arrow in left photo).